mesonbuild/meson/docs/markdown/Cross-compilation.md

 ## Cross file locations

-As of version 0.44.0 meson supports loading cross files from system locations (except on Windows).
+As of version 0.44.0 Meson supports loading cross files from system locations (except on Windows).
 This will be
 $XDG_DATA_DIRS/meson/cross, or if XDG_DATA_DIRS is undefined, then /usr/local/share/meson/cross and /usr/share/meson/cross will be tried